leonhard-s/ps2-api-docs/README.md

 >
 > This project is currently being updated for OpenAPI 3.1, including improved documentation of query commands, parameters, and response variants.
 >
-> The work-in-progress of the new version can be found on the [`openapi-3.1`](https://github.com/leonhard-s/ps2-api-docs/tree/openapi-3.1) branch.
+> The previous version can be found on the [`develop`](https://github.com/leonhard-s/ps2-api-docs/tree/develop) branch.

 ***